What is a "descending price auction" and how does it work?

 - Better prices: Auctions generally sell for less than fixed price listings.

-- Get game faster: No need to wait for an auction to end.
+- Get video games faster: No need to wait for an auction to end.
 You can buy it immediately.

 Example of a descending price auction